-Certain investments are restricted under KPSC order to establish reserve funds for Member rate mitigation.
 The 2012 loan agreement with the National Rural Utilities Cooperative Finance Corporation ("CFC") required as a condition of the extension of credit, that an equity ownership position be established by all borrowers.
 During 2020, the CFC agreed to Big Rivers utilizing the equity ownership position to pay off the 2012B CFC Equity Note.
 The equity investments did not have readily determinable fair values and were accounted for at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment.
-No impairment or observable price changes were recorded during 2020, 2019, or 2018.
+No impairment or observable price changes were recorded during 2021, 2020, or 2019.

-(j) Cash and Cash Equivalents
+(k) Cash and Cash Equivalents